robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-js/sample-overview.md

 const assistant = new OpenAIAssistantsClass(ASSISTANT_ID, openai);
 ```

-**STEP 4**: Create or retrieve the thread and display the messages if any:
+**STEP 4**: Create or retrieve the thread and display the messages if any.

 ```javascript title="main.js"
 const threadId = process.argv[2] || null;